erhant/crypto-notes/content/zkhack/custom-gates.md

 ```

-Consider the circuit above.
 For a gate number $g$, denote the left input, right input, and the output as $a_g, b_g, c_g$ respectively.
 We would like the circuit to satisfy the following:

 - $a_1 + b_1 = c_1 = a_3$
 - $a_2 + b_2 = c_2 = b_3$